nyjc-computing/nyjc-computing.github.io/_posts/2025-02-03-ai-ml-fireside-chat.markdown

 As the session concluded, students left with a clearer understanding of the challenges and opportunities that lie ahead in the world of technology and AI.
 The talk not only provided practical advice but also inspired our students to think critically about their future careers and the role they play in shaping their path.

 We extend our heartfelt thanks to Huikang for sharing his expertise and insights, and to all the students who participated in this enlightening session.
 With the landscape of work potentially about to undergo rapid transformation, events like these play a crucial role in letting our students hear from working professionals who can share their real-world experience and context regarding the challenges and opportunities that lie ahead.

+Huikang has also [written about the talk on LinkedIn](https://www.linkedin.com/posts/huikang-tong_today-i-gave-my-observations-and-prediction-activity-7292168349432659968-6XPf), with a summary of his advice.